sohamb117/club-fair-attention-monopoly/README.md

 ![Image of students at our booth at the club fair](club-fair-1.png)

 ![Another image of students at our booth at the club fair](club-fair-2.png)

+# UPA Hack Club

+This has been modified for use by the UPA Hack Club.
+All credit goes to the original creator - I'm only pushing my changes for use for future club fairs.

+#### NOTE:
+This is already configured to run in replit, so just use that.